Political Science (POLS)

 POLS 201 AMERICAN POLITICS (4 credits)

-How our national government is supposed to work and how it does work.
-Problems and tensions.
-Contemporary issues and controversies.
+How our national government is supposed to work and how it does work, with emphasis on contemporary issues and controversies.
+Topics include political institutions, media, political behavior, elections, political culture, special interests, and more.

 (INDIVID/SYSTEMS/SOCIETIES, U.S. PLURALISM)